 “Where The Light Comes In”, Shannon’s latest EP, was released in November, 2019 with a performance at the National Arts Centre in Ottawa.
 The first single, “Freedom” released to US radio in April, 2020 made the PlayMPE Top 20 Streams first week out and features the band WesternBoy from Nashville, TN.

-As a celebrated entrepreneur and co-founder of the multi-million dollar TIF Group of Companies, Shannon has been a guest speaker at notable events such as the G20 Summit and won awards such as the BMO for Woman Community and Charitable Giving.
+As a celebrated entrepreneur and co-founder of the TIF Group of Companies, Shannon has been a guest speaker at notable events such as the G20 Summit and won awards such as the BMO for Woman Community and Charitable Giving.
 Shannon seeks to encourage and empower the artists on the label she founded, Willow Sound Records, and the writers at the publishing company she co-founded with Nashville’s Debbie Zavitson, Syndicut Music Publishing, with the same entrepreneurial mindset.

-Shannon recently completed “The BIG Tour” in partnership with Big Brothers Big Sisters of Ontario where she raised awareness and funds for the agencies, promoting the importance of mentorship in the growth and development of our young people.
+Shannon recently completed “The BIG Tour” in partnership with Big Brothers Big Sisters of Ontario where she raised awareness and funds for the agencies, promoting the importance of mentorship in the growth and development of young people.

 For both her musical and charitable endeavours, Shannon has been featured in media across North America including Etalk, Global’s The Morning Show, CBC’s All in Day, CP24 Breakfast, Sirius XM’s Ward and Al, and many more.
 Shannon also had the opportunity to host American hit TV show Country Fix in 2017, a CJM Production that airs in more than 100 million households worldwide on networks including Heartland, The Family Channel and more.